 Quantum Horizons Conference: Science – Policy – Society

-The Quantum Horizons Conference: Science – Policy – Society, organized by the QuantERA Consortium and the Polish Ministry of Science and Higher Education, in collaboration with the European Quantum Flagship, will be held on 7 May 2025 in Gdańsk, Poland, under the Polish Presidency of the EU.
+The Quantum Horizons Conference: Science – Policy – Society, organized by the QuantERA Consortium and the Polish Ministry of Science and Higher Education, in collaboration with the European Quantum Flagship, was held on 7 May 2025 in Gdańsk, Poland, under the Polish Presidency of the EU.

-This event will bring together distinguished guests from academia, industry, as well as national and European institutions—including officials from the European Commission—alongside representatives of research funding organisations and the Quantum Flagship.
+This event brought together distinguished guests from academia, industry, as well as national and European institutions—including officials from the European Commission—alongside representatives of research funding organisations and the Quantum Flagship.

-The conference agenda will facilitate discussions on the latest advancements in quantum science and technology, encourage knowledge exchange, and foster collaborations within the field.
+The conference agenda facilitated discussions on the latest advancements in quantum science and technology, encourage knowledge exchange, and foster collaborations within the field.

 European Solidarity Centre Tour